 Pregnancy symptoms at 3 weeks:

-Pregnancy symptoms are caused by pregnancy hormones, and as those don’t begin until after implantation, you will not have pregnancy symptoms in week 3.
+Pregnancy symptoms are caused by pregnancy hormones, and as those don’t begin until after implantation, you won’t have pregnancy symptoms in week 3.
 You may, however, experience PMS-like symptoms that are often mistaken for pregnancy symptoms before a missed period.
 You can read a full guide on when pregnancy symptoms start here.